nervosnetwork/rfcs/rfcs/0000-vm-syscalls/0000-template.md

 The arguments used here are:

-* `addr`: the exact same `addr` pointer as used in `Load Transaction` syscall.
+* `addr`: the exact same `addr` pointer as used in *Load Transaction* syscall.
-* `len`: the exact same `len` pointer as used in `Load Transaction` syscall.
+* `len`: the exact same `len` pointer as used in *Load Transaction* syscall.
-* `offset`: the exact same `offset` value as used in `Load Transaction` syscall.
+* `offset`: the exact same `offset` value as used in *Load Transaction* syscall.
 * `index`: an index value denoting the index of inputs to read.
 * `source`: a flag denoting the source of inputs to locate, possible values include:
     + 0: inputs.
-    + 1: outputs, note this is here to maintain compatibility of `source` flag, when this value is used in `Load Input By Field` syscall, the syscall would always return `2` since output doesn't have any input fields.
+    + 1: outputs, note this is here to maintain compatibility of `source` flag, when this value is used in *Load Input By Field* syscall, the syscall would always return `2` since output doesn't have any input fields.
     + 2: current input, in this case `index` value would be ignored since there's only one current input.
-* `
+    + 3: deps, when this value is used, the syscall will also always return `2` since dep doesn't have input fields.
 * `field`: a flag denoting the field of the input to read, possible values include:
     + 0: unlock.
     + 1: out_point.

-This syscall would first locate an input in current transaction via `source` and `index` value, it then serialize the extracted field into flatbuffer format, then use the same steps as documented in `Load Transaction` syscall to feed data into VM.
-Note that we can already use `Load Cell By Field` to load lock hash from input cell, hence this syscall only supports reading original `unlock` data to preserve orthogonality.
+This syscall would first locate an input in current transaction via `source` and `index` value, it then serialize the extracted field into flatbuffer format, then use the same steps as documented in *Load Transaction* syscall to feed data into VM.
+Note that we can already use *Load Cell By Field* to load lock hash from input cell, hence this syscall only supports reading original `unlock` data to preserve orthogonality.

-Specifying an invalid source value here would immediately trigger a VM error, however specifying `output` as the source here would only result in `2` as return value, specifying `current` as source in a contract field would also result in `2` as return value.
+Specifying an invalid source value here would immediately trigger a VM error, however specifying `output` as the source here would only result in `2` as return value, specifying `current` as source in a *contract* field, which doesn't have input, would also result in `2` as return value.
 Specifying an invalid index value here, would result in `2` as return value, denoting item missing state.
+Specifying any invalid field will also trigger VM error immediately.
 Otherwise the syscall would return `0` denoting success state.

 ### Debug

-Debug syscall has a signature like following:
+*Debug* syscall has a signature like following:

 ```c
 void ckb_debug(const char* s)